-- I will be teaching 3 sections of CS 110A for Fall 2025.
-All of them are face-to-face at the Ocean Campus, full-term (August 18 December 19): - CRN 73014 Section 001: Mondays and Wednesdays 11:10 AM 1:00 PM in Batmale Hall room 453 (Apple MacOS Computers available in the classroom for students) - CRN 73015 Section 002: Mondays and Wednesdays 1:10 PM 3:00 PM in Batmale Hall room 453 (Apple MacOS Computers available in the classroom for students) - CRN 73016 Section 003: Tuesdays and Thursdays 12:10 2:00 PM in Batmale Hall room 453 (Apple MacOS Computers available in the classroom for students) - My classes will NOT meet on Zoom Students must come to class in the first weeks, and for exams on campus.
-I encourage all my students to come to class, where we will work together on practice exercises on computers in the classroom.
-All course material will be available online, for students to read, watch videos, and complete the activities anytime, by the due dates each week. - You will need to use a computer so you can do homework for this class.
+- This class will meet face-to-face on campus: Tuesdays and Thursdays 2:10 PM -4:00 PM in Batmale Hall room 453 (Ocean Campus).
+This classroom has Apple MacOS computers for each student.
+It is CRN 71518, Section 001. - You will need to use a computer so you can do homework for this class.
 Only a web browser is needed, so a simple computer or Chromebook is fine, but a phone is not enough - you need a full-size screen and keyboard.
 (A tablet with an external keyboard can work, but a Chromebook or simple computer is better.)
 You may be able to borrow a chromebook and/or get wifi from CCSF.
-You will also be able to use a computer lab on campus.

-- The textbook for this class is required for your grade, and it costs \$64.
-It is interactive, so must be used online.
-The link will be available after you register for the course, but it is from ZyBooks.
-You may be able to get money for textbooks from the AS Bookloan program, if you apply at the beginning of semester. - Learning to write computer programs is a time consuming and sometimes frustrating endeavor of open-ended problem-solving.
+You will also be able to use a computer lab on campus. - Learning to write computer programs is a time consuming and sometimes frustrating endeavor of open-ended problem-solving.
 I expect an average student to spend about 12 hours per week on this class: reading, watching videos, attending class, studying, working on programming assignments and other class work.
 If you don't have the time or dedication for such work, this class may not be for you.
 Make sure to keep up with the course materials and do all the assignments before they are due.
 Everything in this class builds cumulatively, so if you get behind, it is very difficult to pass the class.
-I am available to help via office hours and email, plus there are discussions and lots of opportunities to practice in this class. - You must come to class in person within the first 2 weeks of class, or else I will drop you from the class.
-The final exam (December 17, 18, or 19) must be taken in person, on campus (on paper, without the use of a computer).
+I am available to help via office hours and email, plus there are discussions and lots of opportunities to practice in this class. - In the first 2 weeks of class, we will cover Chapters 1-5 of the textbook as a quick review of topics from CS 110A (using Java).
+So if you are new to programming, I recommend you study those chapters before our class begins. - You must come to class in person within the first 2 weeks of class, or else I will drop you from the class.
+The midterm test (October 9) and final exam (December 18) must be taken in person, on campus (on paper, without the use of a computer).